resheku/my-awesome/README.md

 - [HypoPG/hypopg](https://github.com/HypoPG/hypopg) - Hypothetical Indexes for PostgreSQL
 - [JoeDog/siege](https://github.com/JoeDog/siege) - Siege is an http load tester and benchmarking utility
 - [JonathonReinhart/staticx](https://github.com/JonathonReinhart/staticx) - Create static executable from dynamic executable
+- [Juniper/libxo](https://github.com/Juniper/libxo) - The libxo library allows an application to generate text, XML, JSON, and HTML output using a common set of function calls.
+The application decides at run time which output style should be produced.
 - [P403n1x87/austin](https://github.com/P403n1x87/austin) - Python frame stack sampler for CPython
 - [VirusTotal/yara](https://github.com/VirusTotal/yara) - The pattern matching swiss knife
 - [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.